 How to Cook a Coca-Cola Country Ham

-In December 2001, Tennessee Home & Farm published a recipe for Coca-Cola Country Ham.
+In December 2001, Tennessee Home & Farm published a recipe for Coca-Cola Country Ham from Bob Woods of The Hamery in Murfreesboro.
 Ten years later, we are still getting phone calls, letters and emails requesting the recipe.
-So here it is, just in time for your Easter dinner table.

-If you follow along with Tennessee Home & Farm’s original recipe, you’re going to need the following:
+If you follow along with the original recipe, you’re going to need the following: